 22q11.2 deletion syndrome can be difficult to diagnose because it affects each person differently.
 Sometimes a baby may be suspected to have this condition when he or she is born with multiple birth defects.
 Other times, babies are diagnosed with this condition after an abnormal newborn screen suggests a possible immunodeficiency.
 Older children and adults may be diagnosed later in life due to more mild features of this condition or by having a more seriously affected child.
 Clinical suspicion of 22q11.2 deletion syndrome is confirmed through genetic testing of a blood sample.

 Complications from 22q11.2 present differently from child to child — those affected may experience few or multiple symptoms.
 These features include cardiovascular disease, cleft palate, immune deficiencies and velopharyngeal incompetence (incomplete palate closure behind the nose) resulting in speech-language and/or swallowing difficulties.
 Children with 22q11.2 can also have characteristic facial features, kidney abnormalities, developmental delay, and psychological and behavioral complications.

-The 22q11.2 deletion syndrome program at Lurie Children’s 22q Deletion Center was the first of its kind in Illinois.
+The Lurie Children’s 22q Deletion Center was the first of its kind in Illinois.
 It was the first multidisciplinary group of pediatric experts in Illinois dedicated to providing comprehensive management and multidisciplinary care for children and young adults with this condition.
-Because of the complexity and range of complications often found in individuals with 22q11.2 deletion syndrome, affected children usually need multiple pediatric specialists to treat specific medical issues as well as manage genetic, developmental and psychosocial needs or provide reproductive counseling.
+Because of the complexity and range of complications often found in individuals with 22q11.2 deletion syndrome, children with the condition usually need multiple pediatric specialists to treat specific medical issues and manage genetic, developmental and psychosocial needs or provide reproductive counseling.